 Over the past two and a half months, life in America has come to a halt as the number of citizens infected with COVID-19 has risen from one to nearly 300,000.
 With states and cities across the country introducing laws that halt non-essential business activity and call for residents to stay at home on lockdown orders, many of us find ourselves emotionally overcome with stress and panic as we wait for life to return to normal.

-There are no doubts about it, these severe measures have had a significant impact on the mental health of people all over the world.
-One of the worst aspects for many people is gyms and fitness centres having to close.
+There is no doubt about it, these severe measures have had a significant impact on the mental health of people all over the world.
+One of the worst aspects for many people is gyms and fitness centers having to close.
 People are concerned about their fitness and not being able to exercise is having a negative effect on people’s mental health.
 However, as it says on BonBon Shalal, it is possible to keep fit at home if you are committed to it.
 Additionally, being unable to work or socialize has undoubtedly had an impact on our personal relationships.
 That being said as this data from New Vision Psychology highlights, it is crucial to remember that support is out there.
 Ultimately, if you are struggling to cope with the pressures of lockdown, it is vital that you reach out to someone for help.